 - The Champion Hurdle at The Cheltenham Festival

-The keen-eyed amongst you will have spotted the name of the International Hurdle in there, which you’ll likely have correctly surmised takes place during the very meeting we’re talking about here.
+The keen-eyed amongst you will have spotted the name of the International Hurdle in there, which previously took place during the very meeting we’re talking about here.

-Obviously one of the answers to that question is the fact that there are two prestigious races that take place over the two days of the meeting.
-The first is the conclusion to the Crystal Cup, an international competition that has been running since February in the likes of France, Belgium and the Czech Republic.
-The second is the race that weekend is seemingly centred around, the International Hurdle that’s run on the Saturday.
+Obviously one of the answers to that question is the fact that there are several prestigious races that take place over the two days of the meeting.
+For example, the Crystal Cup, an international competition that has been running since February in the likes of France, Belgium and the Czech Republic.

 Even away from those prestigious races, however, there’s the fact that keeping an eye on the races as they happen on Cheltenham Racecourse can give you a nice little heads up ahead of the Festival itself.
 Is the course seeming to favour a particular type of horse?
 How’s the weather affecting things?
 Question with answers that could win you some money.